-- Ground: Student can explain the purpose of the cross-controlled stall maneuver, when it may be encountered during flight training, and the proper recovery procedure. - Flight: Student can perform the maneuver to the following standards: - Clears the area, performs a pre-maneuver checklist, and configures the airplane for landing in the clean configuration. - Selects a simulated 'runway', and begins a simulated base leg descent at no lower than 3,500ft AGL. - Descends at a normal approach airspeed and intentionally overshoots final. - Turns towards final, and steepens turn with inside rudder, holding opposite aileron to prevent overbanking.. - Pulls back to hold the nose up, and induces the cross-controlled stall. - Recognizes and acknowledges the stall and relaxes elevator pressure and applies opposite rudder to recover. - Returns to a normal climb configuration and airspeed and returns to pre-maneuver altitude.
+- Ground: Student can explain the purpose of the cross-controlled stall maneuver, when it may be encountered during flight training, and the proper recovery procedure. - Flight: Student can perform the maneuver to the following standards: - Clears the area, performs a pre-maneuver checklist, and configures the airplane for landing in the clean configuration. - Selects a simulated 'runway', and begins a simulated base leg descent at no lower than 3,500ft AGL. - Descends at a normal approach airspeed and intentionally overshoots final. - Turns towards final, and steepens turn with inside rudder, holding opposite aileron to prevent overbanking.. - Pulls back to hold the nose up, and recognizes the stall warning, and at the discretion of the instructor, induces the cross-controlled stall. - Relaxes elevator pressure and applies opposite rudder to recover. - Returns to a normal climb configuration and airspeed and returns to pre-maneuver altitude.